Hyperting/hypertheme-editor/README.md

 HyperTheme Editor comes also with all the building blocks necessary to create custom theme editor that works with Chakra UI.

 To learn more read the [documentation](https://hyperthe.me/documentation).

+## Contributing

+If you want to contribute to HyperTheme Editor, make sure to read the [contribution guide](CONTRIBUTING.md) first.

 ## License